mwdle/GlancesConfig/README.md

 The Ansible playbook follows several best practices for a clean and secure deployment:

-1. **Installation via Pip:** The playbook installs Glances using `pip` instead of a system package manager (`apt`, `dnf`, etc.).
+1. **Installation via Pip:** The playbook installs Glances using `pipx` instead of a `apt`.
 This ensures that the latest version of Glances is always installed, providing access to the newest features and bug fixes.
+Additionally this approach works around a known issue, being that the Debian package does _not_ include the necessary files for the Glances web server to function.
 2. **Dedicated System User:** For security, a system user named `glances` with no login shell (`/usr/sbin/nologin`) is created.
 The Glances service runs entirely under this unprivileged account, adhering to the principle of least privilege.
 3. **Automated Password Setup:** Glances does not have a non-interactive method for setting its password.
 The playbook automates this interactive-only prompt by using Ansible's `expect` module, which securely provides the password to the command-line prompts.
 4. **Systemd Service Management:** A `systemd` service file is created to manage the Glances process.
 This allows the service to start automatically on boot and restart if it ever crashes, ensuring high availability.